What is Flyball?

 Contact: Angela Kelly, 07801 758721

-Membership of the club is currently £20 for single membership, £25 for a family membership and £10 for senior or junior membership.
+Membership of the club is currently £20 for adult membership, £25 for a family membership and £10 for senior or junior membership.

 Prestwick and District DTC train and compete under British Flyball Association (BFA) rules.